 The Patient Portal is a method to provide a line of communication between practices and their patients.
 You can send messages directly to the patient, provide them access to their health records, assign forms for patients to fill out electronically, and allow them to schedule their own appointments with minimal fuss.

 Setting up the Patient Portal requires the assistance of MacPractice Support.
 Refer to the Setting Up the Patient Portal article for more information on setting up the Patient Portal.
-Once MacPractice Support has assisted you, you can refer to this article to guide you in how to use the Portal.
+Once MacPractice Support has assisted you and your Portal is accessible via the provided URL, you can refer to this article to guide you in how to use the Portal.

 Note: Some Portal features are add-ons to the basic Patient Portal license feature.
-We'll do our best to denote which features are add-ons or not.
+We'll make sure to note which features are add-ons.
 If you have any questions or are interested in expanding your available Portal features, please contact MacPractice Accounting and we'll be happy to help.

 - Granting Patients Access To The Portal

 - Exporting Clinical Summaries to the Patient Portal

 The first essential step is to grant your patients access to their relevant Portal pages.
 This is accomplished by navigating to the Patient Tab of the Patients Ability in MacPractice.
 Select a Patient that you want to grant access to, then click on the "Portal Access" sub-tab.